 - Interactive Media

-- Internet of Things
+- Internet of Things (for intake summer 2021 and winter 2022)

 - Data Engineering

 If too few students have chosen one of the specialisations, VIA reserves the right to cancel the specialisation in question.

 In order to obtain a specialisation, the student must choose three electives (15 ECTS) within the subject area of the specialisation in question, and a significant part of the bachelor project must be within the same specialisation's subject area.